Outlaw motorcycle club: Indonesia

-Large international outlaw biker groups which have expanded into Indonesia include the Finks Motorcycle Club, Satudarah Motorcycle Club, Rebels Motorcycle Club, Rock Machine Motorcycle Club, and the Diablos Motorcycle Club.
+Large international outlaw biker groups which have expanded into Indonesia include the Hells Angels Motorcycle Club, Eight Demons Motorcycle Club, Finks Motorcycle Club, Satudarah Motorcycle Club, Rebels Motorcycle Club, Rock Machine Motorcycle Club, and the Diablos Motorcycle Club.

 Netherlands

 Outlaw motorcycle clubs have been present in the Netherlands since the 1970s.
 In 1978, the Hells Angels absorbed the Kreidler Ploeg Oost biker club in Amsterdam.

 The most prominent Dutch club is Satudarah MC.
-Following the group's initial foundation in Moordrecht, they've since expanded into 44 chapters across the nation and have branched out internationally within at least 20 countries.
-Another notable one of these groups to have come out of the Netherlands is No Surrender Motorcycle Club.
-While not as large as Saturdarah, they have still managed to set up branches overseas with an approximant total of more than one thousand members in roughly 19 nations across the globe.
+Following the group's initial foundation in Moordrecht, they've since expanded into 44 chapters nationwide and have branched internationally within at least 20 countries.
+Another notable one of these groups that came out of the Netherlands is No Surrender Motorcycle Club.
+While not as large as Saturdarah, they have managed to set up branches overseas with an approximate total of more than one thousand members in roughly 19 nations across the globe.

 Due to the notable presence of biker gangs in the Netherlands, alongside their tendency to be involved in criminal activity, certain one-percenter groups have been subject to nationwide prohibition by the Judiciary of the Netherlands.

 New Zealand

-New Zealand has a rather large outlaw motorcycle club scene which has gained a significant amount of national and international media attention over the years.
+New Zealand has a relatively large outlaw motorcycle club scene that has gained significant national and international media attention over the years.

 Biker gang violence is viewed as a growing problem within the country.

 Scandinavia

 Sweden

 The outlaw motorcycle club movement of Scandinavia and the Nordic countries started in Sweden after numerous groups were established throughout the country during the late 1960s and early 1970s.

-Sweden's variation of the subculture was greatly influenced by the American one-percenter biker scene.
+The American one-percenter biker scene greatly influenced Sweden's variation of the subculture.

 Thailand

 The Kingdom of Thailand, along with many other parts of South-East Asia, have chapters of some of the most prominent international outlaw motorcycle clubs in the world including the Rebels Motorcycle Club, the Mongols Motorcycle Club, and the Outlaws Motorcycle Club.
-Additionally, the Comanchero Motorcycle Club, Mad Dog Motorcycle Club, Gremium Motorcycle Club, Satudarah Motorcycle Club, No Surrender Motorcycle Club, and the Hells Angels Motorcycle Club all have chapters in Thailand.
+Additionally, the Comanchero Motorcycle Club, Gremium Motorcycle Club, Satudarah Motorcycle Club, No Surrender Motorcycle Club, and the Hells Angels Motorcycle Club all have chapters in Thailand.

-One notable outlaw motorcycle club to have been founded in Thailand are the Diablos Motorcycle Club.
-They are a support club for the larger Bandidos Motorcycle Club, who themselves also have chapters within the country.
+One notable outlaw motorcycle club to have been founded in Thailand is the Diablos Motorcycle Club.
+They are a support club for the larger Bandidos Motorcycle Club, which also has chapters within the country.

 United Kingdom

-The outlaw biker scene of the U.K. began as early as the 1960s with clubs like the Blue Angels MC, Road Rats MC, Cycle Tramps Motorcycle Club, and the Satans Slaves MC (unrelated to the New Zealand-based MC of the same name).
+The outlaw biker scene in the U.K. began as early as the 1960s and has four main independent clubs, the Blue Angels MC, Road Rats MC, Commitatus MC, and the Satans Slaves MC (unrelated to the New Zealand-based MC of the same name).